-Botley Hill Farmhouse is part of the Titsey Foundation, a charitable trust set up in 1979 to manage and preserve the Titsey Place manor house, its contents and grounds for public benefit.
-The Titsey Estate covers some 1,800 acres of farm and woodland, as well as 26 cottages and farmhouses, of which Botley Hill Farmhouse is one.
+Botley Hill Farmhouse lies within the Titsey Estate.
+The Titsey Foundation - a charitable trust set up in 1979 - owns the nearby Titsey Place historic house, gardens and parkland which is open to the public.
+The Titsey Estate as a whole covers a significant area of farmland and woodland, as well as over 40 cottages and farmhouses, of which Botley Hill Farmhouse is one.

 The Titsey Estate was purchased by Sir John Gresham in the 16th century from Lord Berners, who had been granted the Estate by King Henry VIII.
 It remained in the Gresham family for over 450 years until it was gifted by Major Richard and Mr Thomas Gresham Leveson-Gower.

 Sir John Gresham was a prosperous merchant and became Sherriff of London in 1537.
 Botley Hill Farmhouse was purchased in 1546 and contains a magnificent fireplace bearing inscriptions thought to be of Turkish origin, along with some of the flagstones in the floor.
 It is believed that these stones were brought as ballast in the hold of one of Sir John Gresham's Merchant ships in the early 16th century.

 Probably the most famous of the Greshams was Sir Thomas (1519-1579), Sir John's nephew.
 Like his uncle he became a member of the Mercers Company in 1543.
 His father Sir Richard was Lord Mayor of London in 1537, the same year as his brother John was Sheriff of London, perhaps the only time that two brothers have held such roles simultaneously.